sophucking/Grupp16Labb3/Refactorising.md

 # Refactorising plan

-- Remove inheritance in favor for composition in vehicle package.
+- Remove inheritance in favor for composition in vehicle package. -done

 - Change CarView to only depend on DrawPanel instead of JPanel and DrawPanel(DrawPanel extends JPanel).
 - Create a (Run)CarSimulation class containing the main method and the Timer/TimerListener.